HowMuchDoINeed.co logo

 Conclusion

-Getting your timber fastener spacing right is essential for a safe, durable build.
-Always follow code requirements, use the correct fastener type, and double-check your calculations.
-Ready to start your project?
+Getting your timber fastener spacing right is the difference between a build you're proud of and one you're quietly worried about every time someone walks across it.
+Follow the code requirements, use the right fastener for the job, and double-check your numbers before you start drilling.
+Ready to crack on?
 Try our timber fastener spacing calculator for quick, accurate results every time.

 Explore every free calculator on HowMuchDoINeed — no sign-up required.